 Baseband signals are available (in all available camera modes) at the BNC connectors panel on the camera.
 No installed (Q)SFP modules are required.

-High Speed (3X) video modes are not available when the camera is in XCU mode.
+High Speed (3X) video modes are not available when the camera is in XCU mode. (for LDX 150 only)

 4K video modes